An opportunity to learn about the situation for Palestinians living under occupation

 Not only do I now feel more knowledgable about the country of Palestine & the ongoing situation, but I feel more confident in being able to present & speak to audiences about my own experience and about how they too can & should get involved.
 I am deeply honoured for the opportunity & I hope as more people have the chance to visit on this bursary that we can all carry on the great work Richard did.”Eva Murray, Richard Green Fund delegate, September 2019

-Unfortunately, we were unable to travel during most of 2020 (not surprisingly!) but hope to have two new delegates for 2021/22.
+Unfortunately, we were unable to travel during most of 2020 (not surprisingly!) and all of 2021 but plan to have two new delegates for 2022.

 These opportunities are funded by the Richard Green Bursary Fund for educational visits in memory of Richard Green.
 Richard contributed an enormous amount to the Labour family, both in his work for Labour politicians and later for the Labour Party.